samcarlos/eighth_air_force_blog/README.md

 # eighth_air_force_blog
 Code for  "Did P51 Destory Luftwaffe?"
-Post
+Post: https://scweiss.blogspot.com/2020/12/did-p-51-mustang-defeat-luftwaffe.html

 I have two folders each with a similar layout: both have a dataset folder and a code part.
 These produce charts that get placed in the images folder.